cedowens/Spotlight-Enum-Kit/README.md

 # Spotlight Enumeration Kit
 Repo of Swift and JXA projects to leverage macOS Spotlight db data for the following:

-- TCC folder permissions (TCC-Checker.js and tcc_folder_checker-swift-main)
+- TCC folder permissions (TCC-Checker.js and TCC-Checker-Swift)

 - Files in the user's homedir and subdirs that have been created in the last two weeks (Spotlight-RecentFiles.js and Spotlight-RecentFilesCheck-Swift)